COVID-19

 COVID-19 disease in Australia

-Serosurveys indicate that an increasingly large proportion of the population had COVID-19 by December 2022, with the highest proportion among adults being in those aged 18–29 years, where approximately 82% of the population have serological evidence of infection.73 Similarly, approximately 80% of unvaccinated children had COVID-19 by August 2022.74
+Serosurveys indicate that an increasingly large proportion of the Australian population had COVID-19 by December 2022, with the highest proportion among adults being in those aged 18–29 years, where approximately 82% of the population have serological evidence of infection.77 Similarly, approximately 80% of unvaccinated children had COVID-19 by August 2022.78

 Vaccine information

-Original vaccines are directed at, or contain, the ancestral spike protein only.
-Omicron-based vaccines have also been developed.
-Currently available Comirnaty JN.1 vaccines are formulated against the Omicron JN.1 subvariant.
-Currently available monovalent Omicron XBB.1.5 vaccines are formulated against the Omicron XBB.1.5 subvariant.
+Original vaccines were directed at, or contained, the ancestral spike protein only.
+Omicron-based vaccines have since been developed.
+Currently available Comirnaty JN.1 vaccines are formulated against the Omicron JN.1 subvariant, and available monovalent Omicron XBB.1.5 vaccines are formulated against the Omicron XBB.1.5 subvariant.

 Omicron-based COVID-19 vaccines